Meet Our Amazing Staff

 Laura Turbay

-Laura joined our school in 2021 as a Spanish Teacher and Administrative Assistant before moving to her current role as Enrollment Coordinator.
-She has been trained in CPR/First Aid with an emphasis on Urban Wilderness First Aid and is currently completing the Waldorf Leadership Development program through the Center for Anthroposophy.
+Since joining Spring River in 2021, Laura has served as a Spanish Teacher and Administrative Assistant before moving into her current role as Enrollment Coordinator.
+She is trained in CPR/First Aid with an emphasis on Urban Wilderness First Aid and is completing the Waldorf Leadership Development program through the Center for Anthroposophy.

 Jennifer Bossbaly